tbrlpld/blog/content/depend-on-abstractions-rather-than-implementations-in-python.md

         return single_string * 2
 ```

 Our `ConcreteClass` actually implements the functionality defined by the abstract base class, but also adds an another method.
 The consumer of the concrete class should never use the additional methods.
 If it does, then it depends on the concrete implementation.
-And that should always be avoided as much as possible.
+And that should be avoided as much as possible.

-Now let’s create a consumer (in `consumer.py`) that uses the concrete implementation, but should only rely on what is defined in the abstract base class.
+Now, let’s create a consumer (in `consumer.py`) that uses the concrete implementation, but should only rely on what is defined in the abstract base class.
 ```python
 import concrete

 concrete_obj1 = concrete.ConcreteClass()
 print(concrete_obj1.multiplystring("something", 3))